 On April 30, 2021, the Company completed a reverse takeover transaction (the "RTO" or the "Transaction") with EML, an unlisted public company incorporated under the laws of New South Wales, Australia, by way of a Court-approved definitive scheme implementation agreement (the "Arrangement Agreement") under the laws of Australia.
-Pursuant to the Arrangement Agreement, the Company acquired all of the issued and outstanding ordinary shares of EML, and EML became a wholly-owned subsidiary of the Company (the "Resulting Issuer") following completion of the Transaction.
+Pursuant to the Arrangement Agreement, the Company acquired all of the issued and outstanding ordinary shares of EML, and EML became a wholly-owned subsidiary of the Company.

 Upon completion of the Transaction, the consolidated entity has continued to carry on the business of EML which is the exploration and development of mineral properties in the USA.
-EML owns the Corcoran Canyon Silver Project ("Corcoran"), a primarily silver/gold property in Nevada, United States, and the Emily Manganese Project ("Emily"), a property primarily prospective for manganese, in Minnesota, United States.
-The Corcoran project is 100%-owned by EML through wholly owned subsidiaries, while the Emily project is 100%-owned by NSM, of which EML has a 90.5% ownership interest.
+EML owns the Corcoran Canyon Silver Project ("Corcoran"), a primarily silver/gold property in Nevada, United States, and the Emily Project ("Emily"), a property primarily prospective for manganese in Minnesota, United States.
+As at the date of the MD&A, the Corcoran and Emily projects are 100%-owned by EML through wholly owned subsidiaries.

-Prior to completing the RTO, the Company consolidated its common shares on the basis of 0.73271 (new) common shares for each (old) common share (the "Consolidation").
+Prior to completing the RTO, the Company changed its name to Nevada Silver Corporation and consolidated its common shares on the basis of 0.73271 (new) common shares for every one (old) common share (the "Consolidation").
 Pursuant to the terms of the Arrangement Agreement, all outstanding shares of EML were exchanged for post-Consolidation common shares of the Company on a one-for-one basis.
 In the aggregate, the Company issued a total of 59,121,943 common shares, which included 43,820,020 common shares issued to shareholders of EML and 15,301,923 common shares issued to investors in the non-brokered concurrent financing conducted by the Company and EML to raise aggregate gross proceeds of \$5,049,635 (the "Concurrent Financing").
-A total of 7,650,962 warrants of EML and the Company were also issued in connection with the Concurrent Financing.
+A total of 7,650,962 warrants were also issued in connection with the Concurrent Financing.
 Each such warrant entitles the holder to acquire one share of the Company at an exercise price of \$0.60 per share for a period of two years from the closing of the Transaction (the "Warrant Expiry Date").
 The Company will be entitled to accelerate the Warrant Expiry Date upon notice to the warrant holders should the closing price of the shares of the Company on the TSXV be greater than \$1.00 for twenty consecutive trading days.